 So Quorn, hmm.
 Not really sure how I feel about it if I’m honest, but it works really well in this dish, mainly because I adapted it from a meat recipe.
-When I was a kid, I used to get furious bolognese envy.
-I’d look over at my best friend Philippa shovelling forkfuls of cascading spaghetti into her mouth, flecked with delicious, oily meat and cheddar cheese.
-I would then woefully look down at my plate, a lone soggy stuffed pepper staring up at me, I wish I was dead… Okay so that’s perhaps a little dramatic, but I wanted to create a decent alternative to bolognese that would make little Corrie very happy.
-I now cook it all the time and everyone loves it, it’s cheap (about £3 per portion) and easy, although it does take a couple of hours in the oven so I always make it on a lazy Sunday.
-Enjoy!
+When I was a child, I used to get furious bolognese envy.
+I’d look over at my best friend Philippa, shovelling forkfuls of cascading spaghetti into her mouth, flecked with delicious, oily meat and cheddar cheese.
+I would then woefully look down at my plate – a lone soggy stuffed pepper staring up at me and I would wish I was dead… Okay so that’s perhaps a little dramatic, but I wanted to create a decent alternative to bolognese that would make little Corrie very happy.
+I now cook it all the time and everyone loves it, it’s cheap, easy if a little time consuming – I tend to make it on a lazy Sunday.
+Enjoy

 350g Quorn mince

 150ml semi-skimmed milk

 150ml vegetarian white wine

 Large handful of black olives in brine, drained

 1. Preheat an oven to 160°C/140°C fan/325°F/gas mark 3.
 In a large oven-proof pot, on a medium heat, sweat the onion, carrot and celery in the oil, adding a dash of water if needed to help them steam.
 Cook for 5-8 mins.

 2. Once soft, take off the heat and roughly blend the vegetables with a hand blender or food processor.
 Return to the heat and add the mince and the milk.
 Cook for a 3 mins or until the milk has absorbed, and add the tinned tomatoes.
 Break the plum tomatoes up with a spoon and add the white wine, olives, nutmeg and a generous sprinkle of salt and pepper.